amirh0ss3in/SoME4/script.md

 The beauty of this function is its generality.
 It can perfectly describe our simple, two-cluster state... but it can  yet effortlessly describe a state with three clusters... or eleven... or any number of clusters we can imagine.

-Mathematically, this general function can be written  written as a product of sign functions, where `Λ` (lambda) represents the number of domain walls, always one less than the number of clusters.
+Mathematically, this general function can be written as a product of sign functions, where `Λ` (lambda) represents the number of domain walls, always one less than the number of clusters.

 With this new, continuous way of describing *any* possible spin configuration, he could now do something profound.
 He could transform the entire Hamiltonian.

 The discrete sum over all spins `i` and `j` becomes a double integral over all positions `x` and `y`.
 The discrete tension `J_ij` becomes a continuous function `(x^d + y^d)`.
 And the discrete spin states `s_i` and `s_j` become their continuous counterparts, `S(x,q)` and `S(y,q)`.

-He had taken a discrete, combinatorial problem—brutally complex in its original form—and recast it into the language of continuous calculus, a world with powerful tools for finding minima.
+He had taken a discrete, combinatorial problem—which was brutally complex in its original form—and recast it into the language of continuous calculus, a world with powerful tools for finding minima.

 ### The Proof of the Ground State